Sites, Groups, Tags

 Video - 1 minute - Organizational settings: Sites

-From the Site, Operating knows how many hours per week all Site members work – unless there are individual exceptions.
-That’s where you also decide which Holiday calendar is used.
+From the Site, Operating knows how many hours per week all Site members work – unless there are individual exceptions, see Individual working hours & part-time employees .
+That’s where you also decide which Holiday calendars (Public Holidays) is used.

 If you only have one office in one location, you’ll be fine with the default Site – make sure the working hours and holiday calendars are in place and you’re done.